Feeding the deer in Nara

 The walk to Kasuga-taisha Shrine takes around 10-15 minutes, but much of it features lovely forest pathways lined with moss-covered stone lanterns.
 The areas around this shrine can be visited free of charge, though there is also a paid section where you can get a closer look at some inner parts of the building.

-On your way out of the park, stop for an afternoon snack.
+On your way out of the park, you can stop for a snack at one of the stalls near the entrance.
 I chose a matcha softcream complete with a Nara-themed deer biscuit!
 You could also try a Japanese shaved ice treat if it’s a hot day.

 I’ve done this before too and the deer are so cute!
 Just a little aggressive, haha, but cute all the same! ❤️✨